The solution is often obvious. But we never notice it. Our minds are so used to making things complicated.

 If you can’t understand what you’re reading or studying, focus on one sentence first.
 Explain what that sentence means in your own words.
 Don’t rush.
 Find the synonyms of words that are hard to understand.

 Make sure you fully understand what that means before you proceed to the next sentence.
-Keep things simple.
+Consume simple things first.

 Purpose